 Citrix Profile Management provides the following VHDX-based policies: Enable native Outlook search experience, Citrix Profile Management profile container, and Accelerate folder mirroring.
 By default, VHDX files are stored in the user store.

 - 1. If this setting isn't configured here, the value from the .ini file is used. - 2.
-If this setting is configured neither here nor in the .ini file, it is disabled by default.
+If this setting is not configured either here or in the .ini file, it is disabled by default.